Angie's DIARY | Online Writing Magazine

 A Father’s Love

-Most women are born with maternal instinct.
-All about the time we start to hit puberty our hormones start to take on a life of their own.
-We begin to make the change from girl into woman.
+We begin to make the change from a girl into a woman.
 It’s not always a pleasant experience, physically and emotionally.
 I remember feeling like the world was ending when I had a fight with a friend.

-And boys…they were an alien creature that went from hot to cold, and cold to hot at the rate of a race horse.
+And boys…they were an alien creature that went from hot to cold, and cold to hot at the rate of a racehorse.
 Hmmm, have they altered much??

 These transformations are a sign that our body is preparing to reproduce.

-Father and Child 300x168 A Fathers LoveNot every woman is filled with a desire, or fondness for having children, but what I have noticed, as I did myself, teenage girls have a deep patience and kindness toward children.
+Not every woman is filled with a desire or fondness for having children, but what I have noticed, as I did myself, teenage girls have deep patience and kindness toward children.
 Therefore, parents hire teenage girls as babysitters.

 But my question, are men born with paternal instinct?
 Do they have a natural capability to become a father?
 I have heard from men that they are overcome with a sense of fright when they learn they will be a father.
 Suddenly, their responsibilities have tripled and they are set upon a new, mystifying path of becoming a role model to a little, and dependent being.

 When I think of a mother’s love for her child, my first thought is breastfeeding.
 It holds such importance, especially in the first months of a baby’s life.
 It gives a mother the chance to bond with her precious child.
-Not to say that bottle feeding lacks in this sensational bond, but a woman is given this capability not only to provide nourishment, but to share in nurturing moments that implant within a child for years to come.
+Not to say that bottle feeding lacks in this sensational bond, but a woman is given this capability not only to provide nourishment but to share in nurturing moments that implant within a child for years to come.
 Studies on breastfeeding have proven this.

 When I think of a father’s love, I think of the moment his child is born into the world.
 The moment he sets his curious, and maybe misty, gaze upon a tiny human being.
 The first touch, the first time he holds her in his arms…it’s all amazing to watch.
 A masculine, strong man melting into tears and mush over a toothless, chubby wonder.